 The NCSU Haiti Goat Project also assists with sponsorship of weeklong workshops directed to educating Haitians on how to use a variety of animal source proteins, including poultry, eggs, fish and goats, to improve the diets of children.
-These workshops are becoming an annual event, occurring each May.

 In summary, the four main goals of this project are: